Ing-Polin-S-p-A/rename-inseparable/readme.md

 # Rename Inseparable

 this simple script allows you to rename "child" components in one step.
+The script is useful if you are using PTC's Model Manager.

 the script is written in nodejs.
 You must have nodejs installed on your PC.
 Please install node with the instructions from [node documentation](https://nodejs.org/it/download/).